jdBasic

 PRINT "Score: "; score

-• Numbers are stored like age = 21
+• Numbers are stored directly: age = 21

 Lesson 2: Conditions (IF / ELSE)